MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager.md

 ##### Controls

-A control is a specific measure or action that an organization implements to mitigate or manage risks associated with a particular requirement or objective of a regulation, standard, or policy.
+A control is a requirement of a regulation, standard, or policy.
+It defines how you assess and manage system configuration, organizational process, and people responsible for meeting a specific requirement of a regulation, standard, or policy.
 Compliance Manager tracks the following types of controls:

 1. **Microsoft managed controls**: controls for Microsoft cloud services, which Microsoft is responsible for implementing
 2. **Your controls**: sometimes referred to as customer managed controls, these are controls implemented and managed by your organization